Colourway Corral: A History of ‘Silver Bullet’ Releases

 This is where it all started.
-The Air Max 97’s shimmering exterior was impossible to ignore, and even managed to steal the limelight from its jaw-dropping full-length Air bag.
-The earned its 'Silver Bullet' nickname due to its apparent resemblance to Japan's bullet trains.
+The Air Max 97’s shimmering exterior was impossible to ignore, and it even managed to steal the limelight from its jaw-dropping full-length Air bag.
+The AM97 earned its ‘Silver Bullet’ nickname due to its resemblance to Japan’s bullet trains.

 Air Max 97/360 ‘One Time Only’ – 2006